The Concept of 'Worship'

 The 'Adoration' of God is indeed the greatest love of all.
-The love of God is the noble driving force behind worshipping Him, upholding His Law and working righteousness to please Him.
-Those who are true believers love God the most.
+The love of God is the noble driving force behind worshipping Him, upholding His Law, working righteousness and constantly seeking His approval.
+The true believers love God the most.
 Others, and to varying degrees, have set up idols whom they love equally if not more than God.
-The Quran is very clear in stating that we are not to love any one as we should love God:
+The Quran is very clear in stating that we are not to love anyone as we should love God:

-"Some people set up equals to God, loving them as the love of God, but those who believe love God the most" 2:165
+Among the people are those who set up equals to God, loving them as the love of God, but those who believe love God the most.
+2:165

-It is indeed the duty of every believer to love his brethren and be tolerant.
+It is the duty of every believer to love his brethren and be tolerant.
 Moreover, God has created for us our partners with whom we share love and affection (Sura 30, verse 21), yet all this love should always be exercised within its proper context.
-No matter how much we may love our children, our partners, or indeed God's prophets whom He sent with guidance; we should never love them as our love of God.
+No matter how much we may love our children, our partners, or God's Prophets whom He sent with guidance; we should never love them as our love of God.
 Only the love of God is worthy of being elevated to the state of adoration.
-Often there is a very thin line between love and adoration.
+There is a very thin line between love and adoration.

 Love everybody and every good thing but adore only God.